Visual thinking

 What is a mind map?

 A mind map is a brainstorming technique used to visually organize information into a hierarchy.
 They feature one main idea as the central point of the diagram, with subtopics branching out and connecting to supporting ideas.
-First popularized by Tony Buzan, an author and educational consultant, mind maps are a visual way to generate new ideas and solve complex problems.
+Mind maps are a visual way to generate new ideas and solve complex problems.
 Individuals or teams start by naming a problem or central topic and then adding relevant subtopics.

 You may hear people conflate mind maps with concept maps, and it’s easy to understand why.
 Both are diagrams that use nodes and links to visualize how ideas are connected.
 The key difference is that mind maps are hierarchical, while concept maps are not.